Yeole123/Yeole123/README.md

 - 👋 Hi, I’m Atharv Manish Yeole
-- 👀 I’m interested in Web development.
+- 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently learning Web development.
+- 🌱 I’m currently learning Machine Learning .
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Linkedin
-- 📫 How to reach me on Linkedin
+- 📫 How to reach me : Linkedin
 - 😄 Pronouns: He
-- ⚡ Fun fact:
+- ⚡ Fun fact: I am very curious and simple person.
+-

 <!---
 Yeole123/Yeole123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.